 In the summer of 1883, Eliza Scidmore went to Alaska for the first time.
-She was 26, and heady with the excitement of a promising career in journalism.
+She was 26.

 Tourists and others bound for Alaska in the late 19th century went by way of the mail steamers.
 The ships followed the thousand-mile-long sea channel — known as the Inside Passage — that stretches from British Vancouver to the Alaskan panhandle.
 That summer, the Pacific Coast Steamship Company had assigned the Idaho to make the July run.